stratapp/stratapp-website/about.md

   for every employee
 seo_description: "#stratapp is the world's first SaaS to delivery strategy, KPIs/OKRs, business planning, social and work collaboration in one seamless user experience.
-  10-apps-in-1 for about half the price of one app.
+  10-apps-in-1 for about half the price of one.
 Elevate your culture, get ready for the next generation of millennials, increase employee productivity and drive business performance.
 You'll love #stratapp."
 footer_cta: |-
   ### **join us and other CxOs**